MDF has become a popular and go-to man-made wood. It’s now used for all sorts of home decor.

-At the same time however, MDF is a lot more affordable than plywood, as well as smoother, denser, more flexible and more consistent throughout.
+At the same time however, MDF is a lot more affordable than plywood.
+It’s also smoother, denser, more flexible and more consistent throughout.

-That’s one of the main reasons why this material is a favourite among painters and decorators, as laying a smooth coat of paint (preferably eco friendly paint) and cutting details on a MDF surface is a lot easier than working with the rougher, more inconsistent plywood.
+That’s one of the main reasons why this material is a favourite among painters and decorators.
+Painting on a smooth coat, preferably with an eco friendly paint, is a lot easier on a MDF surface than working with the rougher, more inconsistent plywood.

 But how are these convenient panels made, and how sustainable is MDF compared to other man-made wood materials?

-The residual products used to make MDF panels are created by breaking down both hardwood and softwood into wood fibres.
+The residual, waste products used to make MDF panels are created by breaking down both hardwood and softwood into wood fibres.

 Once the wood has been broken down into residual fibres, they are then combined with paraffin wax and resin for binding.
 After this, it’s then pressed into sturdy sheets using pressure and heat.

-The resin used to bind wood particles together comes from different sources, however, it is very often formaldehyde-based, such as urea-formaldehyde resin glue.
-You can have a read up on if resin is bad for the environment here.
+The resin used to bind wood particles together comes from different sources.
+However, in bad news for the environment, the resin is often a formaldehyde-based one, such as urea-formaldehyde resin glue.
+You can have a read here on if resin is bad for the environment.

-In order to obtain the raw wood fibres needed, the wood chips have to be softened and go through a refining process where they are fed into a machine to separate the fibres.
+In order to obtain the raw wood fibres needed, the wood chips have to be softened and go through a refining process – this is where they are fed into a machine to separate the fibres.

 The final product is free of any knots, splinters and rings, making it more uniform and easy to work with compared to natural wood.

-In terms of what trees are best suited to obtain wood chips, you’ll find that the vast majority of manufacturers tend to go for the American-native radiata pine, though many other types of softwood and hardwood trees can be used.
+In terms of what trees are best suited to obtain the wood chips, you’ll find that the vast majority of manufacturers tend to go for the North American native tree, Radiata Pine.